New Paltz (village), New York

 New Paltz is a village in Ulster County located in the U.S. state of New York.
 It is approximately 80 mi north of New York City and 70 mi south of Albany.
 The population was 7,324 at the 2020 census.

-New Paltz is located within the town of New Paltz.
-It is also home to the State University of New York at New Paltz, founded in 1828.
-The town is served by exit 18 on the New York State Thruway (I-87), as well as state routes 299, 32, and 208, and is about 90 minutes from both New York City and Albany.
+New Paltz is located within the town of New Paltz, and is home to the State University of New York at New Paltz, founded in 1828.
+The town is served by exit 18 on the New York State Thruway, as well as state routes 299, 32, and 208; it is also about 90 minutes from both New York City and Albany.

 History

 The Elting Memorial Library, Guilford-Bower Farm House, Jean Hasbrouck House, Major Jacob Hasbrouck Jr. House, Huguenot Street Historic District, Lake Mohonk Mountain House Complex, New Paltz Downtown Historic District, and The Locusts are listed on the National Register of Historic Places.